 Meeting planners often work with the hosting city to highlight the areas recreational options, but why not take it a step further?

 Consider providing detailed itineraries of events or excursions that can be tagged onto the beginning or end of your event.
 And if you have locals attending the conference, enlist them in promoting their favorite vacation options.

-Thats exactly what the Society for the Study of Reproduction did this summer.
-The organization held its 47th annual meeting in Grand Rapids, Michigan, in July.
+That's exactly what the Society for the Study of Reproduction did.
+The organization held its 47th annual meeting in Grand Rapids, Michigan, in July of 2014.
 The event was highlighted on the organization's website and on a microsite hosted by Experience Grand Rapids.

 Along with all the details needed to register and the typical links to city attractions, the society enlisted members of its Local Arrangements Committee to write blogs providing detailed recommendations on how to spend free time before, during or after the week-long event.

 Michigan-based SSR Members who are passionate about their summer fun have been writing blogs to give you information about the recreational activities they enjoy so you can, too, wrote the chairman of the committee in a message on the website.